SheyiB/PL-Scores-App/assumtions.md

 - The API is just for a particular Season
 - A team can face another team just twice: home and away

+## DATA TO CACHE

+- All Search Data